 This round brings us to nearly $160 million in total funding.
 Our investors are doubling down on the next chapter in Contentful’s story, a testament to the market opportunity ahead for our content platform.

-This funding fuels our continued growth as we create the platform of choice for leading brands such as Spotify, ITV, Urban Outfitters, Aldo and Jack in the Box, to power the content that flows throughout their global businesses.
+This funding fuels our continued growth as we create the platform of choice for leading brands such as ITV, Urban Outfitters, ALDO Group and Jack in the Box, to power the content that flows throughout their global businesses.

 To guide us through the next chapter, we’re bringing in world-class leaders, including Bridget Perry, who joins Contentful as our Chief Marketing Officer.
 She was previously Adobe’s CMO for EMEA, and as a seasoned executive in this industry, she will lead our go-to-market efforts across marketing and partnerships.

 We also hired Margo M. Smith as Chief Legal Officer; her background includes high-growth technology companies such as Marketo and Snowflake, and deep expertise in both private and public companies that operate globally.